Derek Chauvin Sentencing: Legal Expert Thinks Ex-Cop Will Get At Least 25 Years

 Judge Peter Cahill will be sentencing Chauvin.
 Earlier, Cahill ruled Chauvin may face a longer prison sentence because prosecutors proved certain aggravated factors “beyond a reasonable doubt,” including the former officer’s cruelty in his treatment of Floyd, and that his deadly restraint of the victim was carried out in front of children.

-Sentencing guidelines call for Chauvin, who has no prior criminal history, to face a minimum of 150 months, or 12.5 years, in prison on the most serious charge of second-degree murder, but aggravated factors have the potential of increasing his sentence to up to 40 years.READ MORE: Mitchell Hamline School Of Law Offers Class On Derek Chauvin Trial
+Sentencing guidelines call for Chauvin, who has no prior criminal history, to face a minimum of 150 months, or 12.5 years, in prison on the most serious charge of second-degree murder, but aggravated factors have the potential of increasing his sentence to up to 40 years.READ MORE: Security Ramping Up Ahead Of Derek Chauvin's Sentencing

 Prosecutors are requesting a 30-year sentence, while the defense is asking for a new trial, probation or a lesser sentence.